Most people will clench or grind their teeth at some point in their lives. It can happen during day or night.

-Typically, the incisors and canines (front 6 upper and lower teeth) of opposing arches grind against each other laterally.
-This side to side action puts undue strain on the medial pterygoid muscles and the temporomandibular joints.
-Earache, depression, headaches, eating disorders, and anxiety are among the most common symptoms of bruxism; these symptoms also accompany health issues such as chronic stress, Alzheimer’s disease, and alcohol abuse.
+Typically, people grind the front teeth against each other laterally.
+This side to side action puts undue strain on the chewing muscles and the temporomandibular joints.
+Earache, depression, headaches, eating disorders, and anxiety are among the most common symptoms of bruxism.
+These symptoms also accompany health issues such as chronic stress, Alzheimer’s disease, and alcohol abuse.

-Bruxism is frequently misdiagnosed or not diagnosed at all, because it is only one of several potential causes of tooth wear.
-Only a trained professional can tell the difference between bruxing wear and wear caused by overly aggressive brushing, acidic soft drinks, and abrasive foods.
+Bruxism is frequently misdiagnosed or not diagnosed at all, because it is only one of several causes of tooth wear.